 Just on the other side of the Bacalar Lagoon is the smaller Mariscal Lagoon.
 They are connected by a narrow canal called the Canal de Los Piratas (the Pirates’ Channel).
 Talk about an intriguing name.
-And it’s not just for fun, this channel was historically used by real pirates.
+And it’s not just for fun.
+Real pirates historically used this channel.

 Canal de Los Piratas History

 Hundreds of years ago, the channel was used for trade.
-Thanks to optimal positioning, it gave access to the inland, which opened up possibilities for trade.
+Thanks to optimal positioning, it gave access to the inland, opening up trade possibilities.
 It was often considered the natural border between Mexico and Belize and connected different populations who were previously separated by the water.

 Both merchant and pirate ships frequently used the canal to move goods around.
-The region’s natives often found themselves defending their lands against pirates and Spanish conquest ships.
+The natives often defended their lands against pirates and Spanish conquest ships.

 Bacalar Pirates Canal Tours

 Shared Boat Tour – A boat tour is one of the best ways to see the Canal de Los Piratas.
-The standard boat tour in Bacalar is still super cheap and will combine several attractions and can be great value for money.
-If you book a Bacalar boat tour, Canal de Los Piratas Bacalar will always be the last spot the boat tours visit so you can swim and enjoy this great spot.
-The only downside to a shared tour is that the time schedules are fixed and there isn’t as much flexibility.
+The standard boat tour in Bacalar is still super cheap, combines several attractions, and can be great value for money.
+If you book a Bacalar boat tour, Canal de Los Piratas Bacalar will always be the last spot the boat tours visit, so you can swim and enjoy this great spot.
+The only downside to a shared tour is that the time schedules are fixed, and there isn’t as much flexibility.

-Private boat tours and private boat rentals – For a more relaxed and personal experience while visiting the Pirates Canal is to hire a private boat or book a private tour.
-Prices vary and will depend on your negotiating skills, what type of boat, and how long you want to rent or tour the lagoon.
+Private boat tours and private boat rentals – For a more relaxed and personal experience while visiting the Pirates Canal, hire a private boat or book a private tour.
+Prices vary and will depend on your negotiating skills, boat type, and how long you want to rent or tour the lagoon.
 In 2022 we rented a private pontoon-style boat for 2600 pesos, which was not the cheapest but was the most convenient for us.
 Expect to pay between 2500-3000 for a private pontoon boat for a standard 2.5-3 hours tour that includes a visit to Canal de Los Piratas.

 Canal de Los Piratas by Kayak – Another fun way to explore and enjoy the Canal de Los Piratas is to do it yourself.
-The easiest way to cross the lagoon to the canal is in a kayak.
+A kayak is the easiest way to cross the lagoon to the canal.
 You can rent kayaks from Bacalar.
 Most kayak rentals range in price from 250-500 pesos or $12-25 USD.
 Make sure to add life jackets to your rental.

 The water is shallow in the channel, but it’s always a good idea to come prepared with safety equipment like life vests.
-You’ll also be quite exposed to the sun so make sure to bring sunscreen and plenty of it in case you need to reapply.
-Don’t use any if you plan to visit the cenotes in Bacalar, since they don’t usually allow sunscreen unless it is biodegradable.
+You’ll also be quite exposed to the sun, so bring sunscreen and plenty of it if you need to reapply.
+Don’t use any if you plan to visit the cenotes in Bacalar since they don’t usually allow sunscreen unless it is biodegradable.

 Canal de Los Piratas Hours & Entry

 Some boating tours will take you on a tour of the channel, the lagoon, and even nearby cenotes for as little as $12 USD.
-You can also opt for longer private tours that also include visits to some of the tiny islands on the lagoon.
-These will be quite a lot more expensive but you get to see a little bit more in a relaxed setting.
+You can also opt for longer private tours that include visits to some of the tiny islands on the lagoon.
+These will be much more expensive, but you get to see a bit more in a relaxed setting.

 Amenities at Canal de Los Piratas

-After considering the infrastructure that comes with a fully functioning restaurant it was deemed too much of a risk for the marine ecosystem and the project was abandoned.
-Instead, it now serves as a great hangout spot with makeshift platforms for jumping and diving into the water, and a pretty great spot to take some photos (or selfies).
+After considering the infrastructure that comes with a fully functioning restaurant, it was deemed too much of a risk for the marine ecosystem, and the project was abandoned.
+Instead, it now serves as a great hangout spot with makeshift platforms for jumping and diving into the water and a great spot to take photos (or selfies).

 Again, because this is part of a natural environment with no opening hours or entrance costs, there is no admissions office or anything like that.
 So make sure to use the bathroom before you set out, and ask your rental shop if they offer lockers for your valuables or anything you don’t want to bring with you out on the water.